sh4d0wy/QuizIt/README.md

 ## Contributing
 Contributions to improve this web app are welcome!
 If you have any suggestions, bug fixes, or enhancements, please create an issue or submit a pull request.

-## Credits
-This web app uses [mention any third-party libraries or tools used for document parsing, quiz generation, etc.].

-## License
-[Specify the license information for the project.]

----

-Remember to include accurate and specific details about how the app works, the technologies used, installation instructions, usage guidelines, contribution information, credits, and the project's license.
-Adjust the content as per the actual tools, technologies, and specifics of your web app.